Plumsail/forms-docs/source/introduction.rst

 --------------------------------------------------
 Plumsail Forms allow you to design and publish elegant, responsive and highly customizable forms to any web page by simply adding an HTML widget to it.
 When user submits the form, all data is handled by |Flow| which opens an ocean of possibilities for its use.
-The data is collected from anonymous users and can be protected with reCAPTCHA to prevent Spam submissions.
+The data is collected from anonymous users and can be protected with |reCAPTCHA| to prevent Spam submissions.

+.. |reCAPTCHA| raw:: html

+   <a href="https://www.google.com/recaptcha" target="_blank">reCAPTCHA</a>

 If you are looking for a way to easily design custom forms and apply complex logic to them, but at the same time allow anonymous users to submit data, which you can then add to SharePoint Lists, Excel documents, Google sheets or SQL database, and do much more with it, then Plumsail Forms is for you.